scds/intro-regex/lessons/lesson1.md

 The dot (.) matches any singular character, with the exception of newlines.
 By itself, it can't do much -- it will just highlight the entire text.
 However, it becomes extremely useful in some contexts, which you'll see later in the module.

-The example below uses the search query `i.`, which will return all occurences of the letter "i" followed by any character.
+The example below uses the search query `i.`, which will return all occurences of the letter `i` followed by any character.

 <img src="../assets/img/basic5.png" width="100%" style="border: 2px solid #000;" alt="'is' in the word 'This', 'is' in the word 'is', and 'in' in the word 'showcasing' are matched.">

 ### Whitespace

-The \s metacharacter matches any whitespace character, which includes spaces, tabs, newlines, null characters, and carriage returns.
+The `\s` metacharacter matches any whitespace character, which includes spaces, tabs, newlines, null characters, and carriage returns.
 With a simple test string such as this one, it will only highlight the spaces.
 However, if you were to create a couple paragraphs, the tabs at the start of each paragraph as well as the newline (enter) characters will also be highlighted.

 <img src="../assets/img/basic6.png" width="100%" style="border: 2px solid #000;" alt="All the space characters are matched.">

-You can also search for any **non**-whitespace character using \S.
+You can also search for any **non**-whitespace character using `\S`.

 <img src="../assets/img/basic7.png" width="100%" style="border: 2px solid #000;" alt="All the non-space characters are matched.">